chetnashah/webconcepts/UnixTools/SSH.md

 ### ssh-agent

+**The ssh-agent is a helper program that keeps track of user's identity/private keys and their passphrases.** The agent can then use the keys to log into other servers without having the user type in a password or passphrase again.

 The agent initially does not have any private keys.
 Keys are added using `ssh(1)` (see `AddKeysToAgent` in `ssh_config(5)` for details) or `ssh-add(1)`.
 Multiple identities may be stored in `ssh-agent` concurrently and `ssh(1)` will automatically use them if present. `ssh-add(1)` is also used to remove keys from ssh-agent and to query the keys that are held in one.

 `Agent Forwarding`: Your private key never leaves your local computer.
 That's right.
 By design, the agent never ever discloses your private key, it never ever hands it over to a remote ssh or similar.
 Instead, ssh is designed such as when an agent is detected, the information that needs to be encrypted or verified through the agent is forwarded to the agent.
 That's why it is called agent forwarding, and that's why it is considered a safer option.

+agent and forwarding: ssh-agent is a program that can hold a user's private key, so that the private key passphrase only needs to be supplied once.
+A connection to the agent can also be forwarded when logging into a server, allowing SSH commands on the server to use the agent running on the user's desktop.

 ### ssh-add